Betterment/backbone.blazer/README.md

 ```

 # Legal Schtuff (MIT License)
-Any contributions made to this project are covered under the MIT Licence.
+Any contributions made to this project are covered under the MIT License, found [here](LICENSE)